-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Energy and Wildlife Action Coalition (EWAC) has submitted a public comment letter to the U.S. Fish and Wildlife Service regarding the implementation of habitat conservation plans (HCPs) and incidental take permits as outlined under the Endangered Species Act.
 The organization emphasizes the need for significant reforms to simplify the permitting process and enhance conservation outcomes.

-In the correspondence, EWAC expresses approval for the efforts by the Service to more ST
+In the correspondence, EWAC expresses approval for the efforts by the Service to improve the applicability and efficacy of HCPs and more ST

 Eventably Advocates for Fair Competition in Ticketing Industry (10)